cjacker/opensource-toolchain-csm32rv20/README.md

 > By default, J-Link will use the standard connect sequence.
 > In order to make J-Link to use the short one instead, a command string needs to be executed before connecting to the device: "SetcJTAGInitMode = 1".

-**It is important, otherwise JLink utilities will fail to connect CSM32RV20.**
+**It is important, otherwise JLink utilities will fail connect to CSM32RV20.**

-The script content as below:
+The script contents as below:

 ```
 int ConfigTargetSettings(void) {